adieyal/sd-dynamic-prompts/docs/SYNTAX.md

 `{0.5::summer|0.1::autumn|0.3::winter|0.1::spring}`
 ```

 The weights are relative and do not have to add up to 1.
 If you omit a weight, it is assumed to be 1.
+Weights are also possible in YAML wildcard files, [see below](#weighted-options-in-yaml).

 ### Choosing Multiple Values